 Our Vision and Mission

-By reflecting the broader work The Center does, this name carries on the mission on which we were founded:
+RECOFTC continues to carry on with the mission on which we were founded:

 To enhance capacities for stronger rights, improved governance and fairer benefits for local people in sustainable forest landscapes in the Asia- Pacific region

 To achieve this mission, RECOFTC embraces a philosophy that remains anchored in lessons learned from the 30 years of implementation: local people are the best managers and stewards of forests and their landscapes.
 Thus, we follow four Guiding Principles that allow us to realize the full potential of our organization’s vision and mission:

 - Meaningful engagement between communities, the private sector and government is imperative